Blendify/blender-manual/blender_docs/manual/compositing/types/color/z_combine.rst

 The sphere and square are located at the same place.
 The cube is tipped forward, so the corner in the center is closer to the camera than the sphere surface;
 so Z-Offset chooses to use the cube's pixels.
-But the sphere is slightly larger (a size of 1.30 versus 1.00), so it does not fit totally 'inside' the cube.
+But the sphere is slightly larger (a size of 1.30 versus 1.00), so it does not fit totally inside the cube.
 At some point, as the cube's sides recede back away from the camera, the sphere's sides are closer.
 When this happens, Z-offset uses the sphere's pixels to form the resulting picture.